Why are Playable Ads a Great Way to Pitch Your Mobile Game?

 by Game Marketing Genie, on 23-Jul-2020 10:13:38

 People don’t like watching online ads.
-Many internet users are fed up irrelevant and intrusive ads hence the rise of ad blocking extensions.
-The ad-blocking craze has pushed many brands to rethink their advertising strategy.
+Many internet users are fed up with irrelevant and intrusive ads hence the rise of ad blocking extensions.
+The ad-blocking craze has pushed many brands to rethink their paid advertising strategy.

 What is a playable ad?